geoffsdavis/tape-measure/README.md

     valueOriginOffset: 0.0
 )
 ```

 We want this thermometer to be in Celsius, and go from 0ºC - 100ºC (freezing point of water to boiling point).
 We gave the positional bounds from one end of the thermometer to the other (`-300.0...300.0`).
 We defined segments as having a value of 10ºC, and if we do the math, that'll be 60pt distance per segment.
 We subdivide each segment into 4 ticks.
 The ticks will ascend in value, with no clipping by value bounds, and no offset of the origin.

 Okay, let's generate the data for the ticks:

 ```
 var anchorValue: CGFloat = 0.0
 var anchorPosition = tapeMeasure.startPosition

-let ticks = tapeMeasure.ticks(forAnchorValue: anchorValue, atAnchorPosition: anchorPosition)
+// For all the changes listed below, we're going call this func every time for new ticks.
+We'll show it here. let ticks = tapeMeasure.ticks(forAnchorValue: anchorValue, atAnchorPosition: anchorPosition)
 ```

 We establish an anchor value of 0ºC, at the starting position we already established. (-300pt).
 Then we call for the array of Tick structs, which we iterate over to add the text labels and artwork.

 ![image](/images/tape_measure_1.png)